amueller69/Law-School-Notes/Fall-2018/Contracts/13-Expectation_Damages.md

 * Peevyhouse Rule
   * Where provision breached was merely incidental to contract's main purpose and where the economic benefit which P would receive from completing performance is grossly disproportionate to cost of completion, damages are limited to the difference/diminution in value resulting because of non-performance.
   * Most courts vary from this rule, but it is still valid law in OK

-* Restatement (Second)
+### Rules - Expectation Damages

+* **R2d § 344 - Purpose of Remedies**
-  * § 344 – Allows expectation damages, among others, which it defines as interest in having the benefit of the bargain by being put in as good a position as he would have had K been performed
+  * Allows expectation damages, among others, which it defines as interest in having the benefit of the bargain by being put in as good a position as he would have had K been performed
+* **R2d § 347 - Measure of Damages in General**
-  * § 347 – Injured party has right to damages based on his expectation interest as measured by
+  * Injured party has right to damages based on his expectation interest as measured by
     1. Loss in value to him by other party's deficiency
     1. Any other loss, including incidental and consequential, caused by breach
     1. Cost or other loss avoided by not having to perform
-  * § 348 – Alt. to Loss in Value of Performance
+* **R2d § 348 – Alt. to Loss in Value of Performance**
   1. If breach delays use of property and loss is not recoverable with reasonable certainty, may use rental value or interest as proxy
   2. If only part performance may get damages on (1) loss of market value caused by breach or (2) cost of completion, if not disproportionate to loss in value
   3. If based on condition of fortuitous event, may get value of conditional right
-* UCC
-  * § 2-706 Seller's Resale Including Contract for Resale
+* **UCC § 2-706 Seller's Resale Including Contract for Resale**
   * Seller may resell the goods concerned or the undelivered balance thereof.
 Where the resale is reasonable and made in good faith, the seller may recover the difference between the resale price and the contract price together with any incidental damages, but less expenses saved in consequence of the buyer's breach
-  * § 2-708 Seller's Damages for Non-acceptance or Repudiation.
+* **UCC § 2-708 Seller's Damages for Non-acceptance or Repudiation**
   * Measure of damages for non-acceptance or repudiation by the buyer is the difference between the market price at the time and place for tender and the unpaid contract price together with any incidental damages provided
-  * § 2-709 Action for the Price
+* **UCC § 2-709 Action for the Price**
   * When the buyer fails to pay the price as it becomes due, seller may recover,along with incidental damages, the price:
   1. of goods accepted or of conforming goods lost or damaged within a commercially reasonable time after risk of their loss has passed to the buyer; and
   1. of goods identified to the contract if the seller is unable after reasonable effort to resell them at a reasonable price or the circumstances reasonably indicate that such effort will be unavailing.
-  * § 2-710 Seller’s Incidental Damages
+* **UCC § 2-710 Seller’s Incidental Damages**
   * Any commercially reasonable expenses incurred in stopping delivery, in the transport, care and custody of goods after the buyer’s breach, in connection w/ return resale of the goods or otherwise resulting from the breach
-  * 2-715 Buyer’s Incidental + Consequential Damages
+* **UCC § 2-715 Buyer’s Incidental + Consequential Damages**
   * Incidental: any expenses reasonably incurred in connection with handling rightfully inspection rightfully rejected goods, or in connection w/ effecting cover (if commercially reasonable), any other reasonable expense incident to the breach.

 ### *Peevyhouse v.
 Garland Coal & Mining Co.*